Jackalope Transport library for Doctrine DBAL

 $ ./bin/jackalope help phpcr:workspace:export

-Before you can use jackalope with a database, you need to set the database up.
-Create a database as described above, then make sure the command line utility is set up (see above "Enable the commands").
+Before you can use Jackalope with a database, you need to prepare the database.
+Create a database as described above, then make sure the command line utility is set up (see above "CLI Tool").
 Now you can run:

 $ bin/jackalope jackalope:init:dbal

 Once these steps are done, you can bootstrap the library.
 A minimalist sample code to get a PHPCR session with the doctrine-dbal backend: